aschester/TIP_Coulex_RDM_EvtProb/README.md

 ## Description

 GEANT4 code implementing TIP/TIGRESS RDM using a single-step Coulex.
+Unweighted events are simulated based on their probabilty defined as the XC of the reaction at the depth in the target divided by the XC at the surface.
+Gives integer bin counts.
+Relatively untested.
+The author denys all responsibility for misuse.

 At present, the TIP CsI wall/ball and GRIFFIN/TIGRESS array geometries are implemented.

-This code requires GEANT4 version 10.x (see the version 9.4 branch for the most recent code compatible with version 9).
-If the ROOT interface is needed, the code in the version 9.4 branch should be used instead.

 ## Installation